pyriand3r/jira2gitlab/Readme.md

 ## via source
 Clone the project and call `npm install -g`

-## via npm registry
-`npm install -g @smallstack/jira2gitlab`

-## as project dependency
-`npm install @smallstack/jira2gitlab --save`

 # How-to use
 You need an administrator account on Jira side and a private token that is allowed to modify project issues on gitlab's side.

 Create a config.json and add the following content: